isomerpages/mlaw-marketingshopfront/_doing-business-in-singapore/doing-business-in-singapore.md

 ---
-title: Setting Up Your Business in Singapore
+title: Doing Business in Singapore
-permalink: /about-singapore/setting-up-your-business-in-singapore
+permalink: /doing-business-in-singapore
 ---

 For many years, the business world has regarded Singapore as a stable, thriving and efficient entry point into the Asian market.
 Singapore's strategic location at the crossroads of East and West has positioned the city-state as a major global business hub, and with its robust economy and strong talent pool, Singapore offers businesses the ideal landscape to invest with confidence.

-## Reasons for setting up business in Singapore
+## Reasons for doing business in Singapore

 - Ease of doing business<br>
 The World Bank has consistently ranked Singapore as the best country in Asia, and second best globally, to do business.